c-smile/sciter-js-sdk/docs/md/reactor/JSX.md

 container.content(children);
 ```

-The container will have three `<li>` children with texts "item #1", "item #3" and "item #3".
+The container will have three `<li>` children with texts "item #1", "item #2" and "item #3".

-List of Element class functions that accept VNODEs and so SSX declarations: children with texts "item #1", "item #3" and "item #3".
+List of Element class functions that accept VNODEs and so JSX declarations:

 * `element.content(vnode | array of vnodes)` \- content of the element is replaced by these elements;
 * `element.append(vnode | array of vnodes)` \- these element\[s\] will be added to the end of element's content;